microamp/sqlglot-transpile.el/README.md

 - [ ] Fetch supported dialects dynamically from SQLGlot

-- [ ] Use Transient for configuriting read and write dialects
+- [ ] Use Transient for configuring read and write dialects

 ## License